f2mars/exploremap/readme.md

 # 2D Map Explorer

+## How to run

+1. Compile the .scss files into .css files in the same folder.
+2. Open index.html in your browser.

-## How to deal with that
+## How to use

-1. Create Map (use the special button)
+1. Create a map by clicking the “Create Map” button.
-2. Explore the map with arrow keys
+2. Navigate the map using the arrow keys.